 Cons of being a roulette dealer

 There’ll be many times when you’ll be working unsociable hours, with the majority of the work taking place in the evenings and at the weekend.

 Important: Being a dealer at a casino offers lower job security than some other occupations

 Many dealers at casinos have been doing the job for a great amount of time, so you won’t get to deal on the more lucrative tables until you reach this level yourself.

-You’ll find the vocational courses available in areas where casinos thrive, a prime example of this being Las Vegas, Nevada.
+You’ll find the vocational courses to learn to deal roulette in areas where casinos thrive, a prime example of this being Las Vegas, Nevada.
 In these courses, you’ll learn all aspects of casino dealing, including blackjack and poker alongside roulette and you’ll also learn the local rules and regulations that might apply.

 There are dedicated web sites for those wanting a career working in a casino, and you’ll find them quickly and easily by typing “casino jobs” into a search engine.
-Alongside dealer jobs you might find other areas in a casino which you might be suited to – examples of these being a cashier or working in the surveillance department.
+Alongside dealer jobs, you might find other areas in a casino which you might be suited to – examples of these being a cashier or working in the surveillance department.

 Each course will provide you with a roulette dealer manual.
 However, if you would like to get a head start and practise roulette rules you can find few of them if you search on the internet.
 We at BestRoulette.net tend to recommend an old classic “Roulette dealer: Instruction manual” which you can find either on Amazon or your local library.